bragov4ik/tg-media-bot/README.md

 * Clone the repository into any folder
 * Type `cargo run --release` to build and run the project

+#### Arguments
+There is one optional argument - Redis address.
+You should specify only the address itself, without `redis://` prefix.

+Usage example: `tg-media-bot 127.0.0.1`

 ### Bugs/problems
 If any bugs related to the code were found, create an issue with its description.